ptvirgo/lunchbreak-workout/README.md

 corps-strength
 ==============

-A simple tool to generate workout missions in accordance with the book "Corps Strength" by MGySgt Paul J. Roarke Jr. See www.corpsstrength.com for further information.
+A simple tool to generate workout missions in the spirit of  the book "Corps Strength" by MGySgt Paul J. Roarke Jr. See www.corpsstrength.com for further information.

 # About

-This is a simple tool to generate workout missions in accordance with the book "Corps Strength" by MGySgt Paul J. Roarke Jr. It's deliberately a little sparse on the details and context because I am not affiliated with the author.
-I do recommend his book as an effective and accessible exercise plan.

-I wrote this tool in order to make my lunch breaks a little healthier, as well as to demonstrate what I've been learning about Perl, SQL, git, and now MojoLicious.
+I wrote this tool in order to make my lunch breaks a little healthier, as well as to demonstrate what I've been learning about Perl, SQL, Javascript and git.

 # Setup notes